yuzhimanhua/MICoL/README.md

 # Metadata-Induced Contrastive Learning for Zero-Shot Multi-Label Text Classification
+**We are still finalizing this code repository.
+The current version should be enough to reproduce results in our paper.
+We will release an easier-to-run version before the WWW 2022 conference.**

 ## Installation
 For training, GPUs are strongly recommended.
 We use one NVIDIA V100 to run each experiment.